Registered Electrical Contractor (REC) responsibilities

 - AS/NZS 3000, Wiring Rules and all other standards applicable to your work including referenced sections of the Building Code of Australia (BCA)

-- the Victorian Electricity Distributors Service and Installation Rules.
+- the Victorian Electricity Distributors Service and Installation Rules

 - undertake regular education and training

-- Wear appropriate protective clothing and equipment (PPE).
+- wear appropriate protective clothing and equipment (PPE).

-As an REC, you should not:
+As a REC, you must not:

-- Carry out electrical contracting work unless your registration and insurance are current – it is your responsibility to know your registration expiry date.
+- carry out electrical contracting work unless your registration and insurance are current – it is your responsibility to know your registration expiry date.

-As an REC, you should understand:
+As a REC, you should understand:

-- ESV may direct a person responsible for non-compliant electrical work to rectify that work at no additional cost to the customer.
+- ESV may direct a person responsible for non-compliant electrical work to rectify that work at no additional cost to the customer

 The information presented in this guideline is intended for general use only.
 It should not be viewed as a definitive guide to the law, and should be read in conjunction with the Electricity Safety Act 1998 and pursuant regulations.